NAHMA Announces 2018 Vanguard Award Winners

 Alexandria, Va., Aug.
 28, 2018 ― The National Affordable Housing Management Association (NAHMA) announces the winners of its annual Affordable Housing Vanguard Awards.
 These awards recognize newly developed or significantly rehabbed affordable multifamily housing communities that showcase high-quality design and resourceful financing.

 The excellence exhibited throughout these multifamily developments belies the notion that affordable housing cannot be assets to their communities.
 Vanguard Award winners deliver powerful proof that affordable housing done well can transform neighborhoods as well as the lives of individual residents.

-Winners of the Affordable Housing Vanguard Awards will be recognized at an awards ceremony at the NAHMA fall meeting in October in Washington, D.C.
+Winners of the Affordable Housing Vanguard Awards will be recognized at an awards ceremony at the NAHMA Biannual Top Issues in Affordable Housing 2018 Fall Conference in October in Washington, D.C.